Language Tables at Northwestern Continue Spring Quarter

 Professor Martina Kerlova

-Martina will use the workshop to develop an interactive platform reflecting the historical, geographical and geopolitical background to the central themes discussed in the course.
+Martina is developing an interactive platform reflecting the historical, geographical and geopolitical background to the central themes discussed in the course.
 Her course aims to understand the development of Prague over the past two centuries from a multicultural, democratic city to a homogeneous, communist one, and ultimately to its present open and capitalist incarnation.
 The students in the course will research the changes that transformed Prague and make them visually more present in the classroom to enhance a multi-dimensional understanding of the discussed material.

 Blair Dunbar and Weronika Wasilewski Win Fulbrights!